 Being a college student is hard.
 This might be the first time in your life you’ve had to pay your own bills, and not many young adults can find a well-paying job right out of high school.
 Here are five coping strategies to help you mitigate stress and help you feel more in control of your financial situation.

 Feeling overwhelmed by trying to handle all the things?
 We want to help you with all the things!!!
-Call Ellie Mental Health to connect with a therapist who’s got your back.
+Find a therapist near you who’s got your back.

 1. Schedule Time for Physical Activity